 This function allows the user to lock out unauthorized tampering with instrument settings.
 All settings may be viewed while the instrument is locked, but they cannot be modified.
 The Entry Lock feature is a toggle-type setting; that is, entering the correct code will lock the transmitter and entering the correct code again will unlock it.
 The code is preset at a fixed value.
 Press ENTER to initiate user entry mode and the first digit will flash.
 Use arrow keys to modify value.
-See Spare Parts List at the end of this manual for the Q46D lock/unlock code.
+See Page 73 for the Q45D lock/unlock code.
 Press ENTER to toggle lock setting once code is correct.
 Incorrect codes do not change state of lock condition.